CurrentByGE/TrafficSeedApp/README.md

 This installs all the element sets and tools required to build and serve apps.

-### Browser Support
-The traffic seed app is currently supported in Google Chrome 40.x.x and above.

 ### Development workflow

 #### Serve / watch (Local Testing)